 - adventure & adrenaline seekers

-Gorsebank Camping Village is also just a stone’s throw from Dalbeattie forest and some great coastline and beaches offering stunning walking.
+Gorsebank Camping Village is also just a stone’s throw from Dalbeattie forest and the Solway Coast.

 Located only 2.5 miles from the Solway Coast, we are also in easy reach of beaches and the dramatic coastline.
 Whether you want beaches for family fun or quiet secluded bays to laze away the day or walk the dog, you'll not be disappointed.

 For family days out, Mabie Farm Park near Dumfries has play areas, rides, boats and animals whilst the Cream O'Galloway Ice Cream Factory near Gatehouse of Fleet also has an adventure playground, nature walk and ice-cream making demonstrations.

 Dalscone Play Centre in Dumfries will delight children, as will The Cocoa Bean Children’s Chocolate Factory with hands-on fun for the kids making chocolate, an adventure playground plus cafe and shop for the adults.
 Maybe take a step back in time at Dinopark with its life-sized dinosaurs, Dino Dig and Mine.

 Adventurous types can enjoy watersports at Galloway Activity Centre, or maybe a session on the climbing wall.Discover the wider region and maybe a visit to Wanlockhead - Scotland's highest village and local gold panning area

 The region is steeped in a rich history and many castles, ancient buildings and cultural attractions can soon fill your itinerary.